oswarrior/OSWLIB/README.md

 OSWLIB
 ======

-C Libraries for the OSWarrior Development board
+C Libraries for the OSWarrior Development board test

 OSWarrior is a embedded systems development board, this libraries contain drivers for basic microcontroller functions like input/output control, pulse width modulations,